hustler-z/hustler/linux/docs/memory.rst

 - High Memory -

 High memory (highmem) is used when the size of physical memory approaches or exceeds the maximum size of virtual memory.
+The kernel needs to start using temporary mappings of the pieces of physical memory that it wants to access.

+Temporary Virtual Mappings

+kmap_local_page() => Map a page for temporary usage

 ----------------------------------------------------------------------------------------
 - COMPOUND PAGES -